wreimers/pagewatcher/README.md

 Last-Modified value, last-check time, and last successfully notified hash.
 Database directories are created automatically.

-`pagewatcher watch` retries network timeouts, retryable HTTP responses, APNs rate limits, expired provider tokens, and APNs server failures after the normal polling interval.
-Configuration errors, invalid selectors, oversized pages, invalid APNs requests, and other permanent failures stop the process with a nonzero status.
+`pagewatcher watch` retries network timeouts, retryable page responses, APNs rate limits, expired APNs provider tokens, and APNs or Pushover server failures after the normal polling interval.
+Configuration errors, invalid selectors, oversized pages, invalid provider requests, exhausted Pushover quotas, and other permanent failures stop the process with a nonzero status.

 APNs collapse identifiers are derived from the snapshot hash.
 Retries for the same snapshot therefore use the same identifier, reducing duplicate visible alerts if a request was accepted but its response was lost.

+Pushover does not offer an equivalent collapse identifier for normal-priority messages.
+If Pushover accepts a request but its response is lost, a later retry can produce a duplicate notification.

 ## Running unattended